Kofen/PoE_Ethernet_GPIB_Adapter/SW/README.md

 * Added `enum readStopReasons`
 * Added a couple of sections with `#ifdef AR488_GPIBconf_EXTEND`, in order to store the IP address in the config.

+Work is under way in the upstream repo to include at least part of that.

 ## AR488_Layouts.cpp and AR488_Layouts.h

 Replaced the entire `CUSTOM PIN LAYOUT SECTION` in the .cpp file.